pythagoras-19/rustified/README.md

     // println!("{}", v[v_index]);
 }
 ```
+## No data races
+- The compiler ensures that you don't have multiple threads with mutable access to the same data.

 # Concurrency without Fear
 - Rust's ownership and type system ensure that mutable data cannot be simultaneously accessed from different threads, thus preventing data races at compile time.
 ```rust